 While traditional therapy helps many people with mental health disorders, those with trauma often struggle to find relief even after years of therapy.
 Fortunately, evidence-based therapies like EMDR therapy can speed up the process of healing from trauma.
-Tennessee Valley Recovery offers EMDR therapy near the Knoxville and Maryville, Tennessee areas for those with trauma-related mental health disorders.
+Tennessee Valley Recovery offers EMDR therapy near the Knoxville, Tennessee area for those with trauma-related mental health disorders.

 What is EMDR Therapy in Knoxville, TN?

 EMDR stands for eye movement desensitization and reprocessing.
 It is an alternative therapy that has been gaining popularity in the addiction treatment world in recent years.
 EMDR helps people who have experienced trauma by desensitizing them with bilateral stimulation as they discuss their trauma.
 This stimulation is thought to calm the central nervous system, reducing the negative emotions associated with traumatic memories.

 The link between trauma and addiction has been established for many years.
 As the evidence of the effectiveness of EMDR grew, addiction treatment facilities began incorporating it into their programming.
 At Tennessee Valley Recovery, we offer EMDR therapy in Knoxville, Tennessee as a way to more effectively treat our clients with a history of trauma, ensuring a higher rate of success in their sobriety.

 EMDR works by calming the central nervous system while a client recalls their trauma.
 When a person experiences a traumatic event, their central nervous system becomes overly reactive and vigilant.
 In other words, the person is always on alert for the next threat in their lives.
 These feelings lead to negative thoughts and beliefs about the client themselves and the world around them.